Need to know

 T towels – bring your own and take away please

-🔥 KINDLING may be available but isn't guaranteed.
-It makes lighting the stove much easier so it's a really good idea to bring just a handful of it yourself for each night
+🔥 KINDLING may be available in the wheelie bin in the store shed - but isn't guaranteed.
+It makes lighting the stove much easier so it's a really good idea to bring just a few sticks of it yourself for each night.

 What to do when you get there